2000dsr/Raspi_Golf/README.md

 - [Two Step Pedal System](https://www.amazon.com/gp/product/B07QDRPDS2/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1)
   - Used in Appendix B, this is not required but a nice touch and saves disk space down the line
 - USB or Bluetooth Keyboard
-  - Not necessary if you intend to only use SSH for the initialization, but convinient for ironing out bugs and making quick changes without the constraints of VNC
+  - Not necessary if you intend to only use SSH for the initialization, but convinient for ironing out bugs and making quick changes without the constraints of VNC or SSH (See Appendix A)

 ## **Step 0: Set up the Raspberry Pi**
 You can skip this step if you have already set up your Pi.